 Five men forced their way into the house from the back, overpowering Weinstein’s guards and gagging them.

 After Weinstein's abductors made their escape from Lahore, they are thought to have transported their captive from safe house to safe house across Pakistan over a period of months.
 No group immediately claimed responsibility for the kidnapping after Weinstein's August disappearance, and Pakistani officials found themselves without a real lead for months.

 In late August, Lahore police chief Malik Ahmed Raza Tahir made a hasty announcement that Pakistani police had found and freed Weinstein in the city of Khushab, but only hours later said that his statement had been incorrect.
 Responding to Tahir's mistake, the U.S. Embassy in Islamabad tweeted at the time that "we have no information that would confirm recovery of Warren Weinstein, but we are hoping for a positive outcome."

-Al Qaeda finally declared itself responsible for the attack on Weinstein in December, and sources within the Taliban told reporters that over the intervening months, the Tehrik-e-Taliban, or Pakistani branch of the militant group, had cooperated with al Qaeda to secret Weinstein away to a tribal area of the country near the Afghan border.
+Al Qaeda finally declared itself responsible for the attack on Weinstein, and sources within the Taliban told reporters that over the intervening months the Pakistani branch of Al Qaeda had cooperated with Al Qaeda to secret Weinstein away to a tribal area of the country near the Afghan border.
 The Taliban commanders told reporters that they had kept quiet to improve their hand, a strategy that warded off pressure from Pakistani authorities and kept American officials at bay.

 In the video, Weinstein assured his wife that he was in good health.
-“I'm getting all my medications, I’m being taken care of,” the captive said.
+“I'm getting all my medications, I’m being taken care of.”